Cadry's Kitchen

 There are so many non-dairy options out there.
 Be sure to use one that melts well!

-For this toasted sandwich, I used two kinds of cheese – the new shredded cashew mozzarella from Trader Joe’s and Daiya cheddar block, which I shredded by hand.
+For this toasted sandwich, I used two kinds of cheese – shredded cashew mozzarella from Trader Joe’s and Daiya cheddar block, which I shredded by hand.

 You could also use a vegan pepper jack, smoked provolone, or whatever non-dairy cheese you like.